wp-plugins/show-stock-quotes/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Displays up-to-date stock data from Yahoo!
 Finance.
-Up to 20 stocks can be shown.
+Up to five stocks can be shown.

 == Description ==

 Displays up-to-date stock data from Yahoo!
 Finance.
-Up to 20 stocks can be shown.
+Up to five stocks can be shown.

+This plugin also handles multiple portfolio support.
+Do this by simply adding multiple instanes of the widget into the sidebar you want.

+Please check out my site http://kylebenkapps.com

 == Installation ==